RunshanHu/Differentially-Private-Data-Sharing-with-Blockchain/README.md

 #### Hyperledger Chaincode for Differentially Private Data Sharing with Blockchain

-some implementation for paper _Differentially Private Data Sharing in Cloud Federation with Blockchain_
+some implementation of paper _Differentially Private Data Sharing in Cloud Federation with Blockchain_